Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 How To Take A Homeschool Holiday Break

-You can take a homeschool holiday break any time of the year.
+You can take a homeschool holiday break any time of year.
+To make it easier:

-- Discuss with your family when is best
+- Discuss with your family when works best.

 Did you take a learning break this winter?
 I’d love to hear about it.